 Shareholders are strongly encouraged to vote on the resolutions in advance of the AGM by completing a proxy form appointing the Chairman of the AGM as your proxy.
-You may appoint the Chairman of the AGM or a person of your choice to be your proxy to attend, speak and vote on your behalf.
+You may appoint the Chairman of the AGM to vote on your behalf or a person of your choice to attend, speak and vote on your behalf.
 A proxy need not be a member of the Company.
 You may appoint more than one proxy, provided that each proxy is appointed to exercise the rights attached to a different share or shares held by you.
-If you require additional forms of proxy, you may
+If you require additional forms of proxy, you may photocopy the original form of proxy enclosed or ask our registrar to send you additional forms (see "How to submit your form of proxy" below for the registrar's address).